Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

+is a $T$-pullback as well.
+After whiskering by some number of natural transformations of the form $T^{k} \ast c \ast T^{\ell}$ for indices satisfying $k + \ell = m-1$, we arrive at the fact that the square above is naturally isomorphic to the square:

-Immediate from the definition is the following result which characterizes $T$-unramified morphisms as the $0$-carrable maps which have trivial relative tangent bundle. \begin{lemma} In a tangent category $(\Cscr,\Tbb)$, any $T$-unramified morphism is $0$-carrable and $T_{X/Y} \cong X$. \end{lemma} \begin{proof} Because the naturality square of $0$ is a pullback, this says that $f$ is $0$-carrable and $T_{X/Y} \cong X$. \end{proof}
+Because being a $T$-pullback is stable under isomorphism, it follows that $T^mf$ is $T$-unramified. \end{proof} \begin{lemma} In a tangent category $\Cscr$, any $T$-unramified morphism is $0$-carrable and $T_{X/Y} \cong X$. \end{lemma} \begin{proof} Because the naturality square of $0$ is a pullback, this says that $f$ is $0$-carrable and $T_{X/Y} \cong X$. \end{proof}

-As mentioned above, we will see in Theorem \ref{Thm: Rosckiy Timmersion iff Tunramified} that for a Roscisk{\'y} tangent category, the converse of the above lemma is true.
-So in a Roscisk{\'y} tangent category, being $T$-unramified is equivalent to being $0$-carrable.
-For now, this allows us to mention what are the $T$-unramified morphisms in our main examples.
+As mentioned at the start of this subsection, we will see in Theorem \ref{Thm: If C Rosicky then immersion iff unrmaified}, in a Roscisk{\'y} tangent category the converse of Lemma \ref{Lemma: Tunramified is zerocarrable} is true.
+That is, in a Roscisk{\'y} tangent category, a $p$-carrable morphism $f$ is $T$-unramified if and only if it is $0$-carrable.
+For now, we simply use Theorem \ref{Thm: If C Rosicky then immersion iff unrmaified} as the tool which allow us to compute the $T$-unramified morphisms in our main classes of examples.

 \begin{example} In $\SMan$ a $T$-unramified morphism is an immersion.
 This can be seen from Theorem \ref{Thm: Rosckiy Timmersion iff Tunramified} below and the fact that $\SMan$ is a Rosick{\'y} tangent category. \end{example}